oegedijk/explainerdashboard/docs/source/explainers.rst

 You can now use these categorical features directly as input for plotting methods, e.g.
 ``explainer.plot_dependence("Deck")``, which will now generate violin plots instead of the default scatter plots.
-For other methods you can usually pass a parameter ``cats=True``, to indicate that you'd like to group the categorical features in your output.

 idxs
 ----